TanGentleman/TanTan/README.md

 10. You should be all done using your browser!
 Paste these into their respective fields in mysecrets.py
 11. Set token_needed to True, and leave reddit_token as None for now.
 12. Triple check that all the required fields are entered correctly.
 13. Run test_setup.py with the below command and note the printed string.
-This is reddit_token, please set it accordingly
     - `python3 Documents/TanTan/test_setup.py`
     - If this does not work, please let me know, I am working on some better safeguards.
-    - This printed value is reddit_token, please set it accordingly in mysecrets.py
+    - The printed outcome value is reddit_token, please set it accordingly in mysecrets.py
 14. You're all done with the essentials!
 You should now be able to run Link_Grabber.py and Downloader.py

 # Running the Reddit Link Grabber: